graphops/file-hosting-service/docs/server_guide.md

   --free-query-auth-token "imafriend" \
   --bundles "QmHash00:./example-file/,QmHash01:BUNDLE_PATH"
 ```
-Run `cargo run -p file-exchange --help` for more configurations and the corresponding ENV variable names.
+Run `file-exchange --help` for more configurations and the corresponding ENV variable names.

 3. Access the server via the **admin** endpoint.